ghanagokul/Cu_Housing_Assistant/README.md

 Backend -> python main.py
 📌 Features

-It is basically a chatbot that helps to answers questions that arise while lookinf for a house ✅ Ask "Which apartments are near CU Boulder?"
+It is basically a chatbot that helps to answers questions that arise while looking for a house ✅ Ask "Which apartments are near CU Boulder?"
 ✅ Understands vague queries like "Any cheap and furnished place?"
 ✅ Fetches structured info like rent, deposit, distance to bus stops, etc.